 • check your photographer’s website to get a feel for their proficiency dealing with outdoor lighting and settings

-• your photographer probably should bring portable battery powered flash or LEDs, reflectors, and other light modifiers in case they’re needed
+• your photographer should bring portable battery powered flash or LEDs, reflectors, and other light modifiers in case they’re needed